-— Use a vetted library or framework that does not allow this weakness to occur or provides constructs that make this weakness easier to avoid; and
+— Use a vetted library or framework that does not allow this weakness to occur or provides constructs that make this weakness easier to avoid;

-Note 2 Specifically, it may be helpful to use tools or frameworks to perform integrity checking on the transmitted code.
+Note 2 Specifically, it can be helpful to use tools or frameworks to perform integrity checking on the transmitted code.

 — If providing code that is to be downloaded, such as for automatic updates of software, then use cryptographic signatures for the code and modify the download clients to verify the signatures.